woodfrog/vse_infty/README.md

 2. Run the checkpoint on Arnold with the cleaned repo to check the results. (done)

+3. Further refactor and clean up the codebase, remove legacy codes.

-3. Update the dataset part, remove HDFS related stuffs to create a version for local-FS.
+4. Update the dataset part, remove HDFS related stuffs to create a version for local-FS.

-4. Run the revised version again to make sure the ckpts produce the same results as before.
+5. Run the revised version again to make sure the ckpts produce the same results as before.

-5. Detailed instructions for running the released code.
+6. Detailed instructions for running the released code.